Yug34/megalith/src/content/projects/audiovis.md

 # RESTful API Backend

-A production-ready REST API with comprehensive features for modern web applications.
+A Windows XP-like audio visualizer that Works with audio you upload from a file.

 ## Features

-- JWT authentication
-- Role-based access control
-- Rate limiting
-- API documentation with Swagger
-- Database migrations
+- Upload and visualize any .mp3 file.
+- Control the visualization parameters to change patterns.
-- Docker containerization
+- Rust+WASM processing.

 ## Tech Stack

+- React
-- Node.js & Express
+- Zustand
-- PostgreSQL
+- Rust
-- Redis for caching
+- WebAssembly
-- Docker & Docker Compose
+- Tailwind + ShadCN